Status messageActive context: patient_care_menu

 State-of-the-art Equipment Offers New Therapy Options

-- The MediTouch LegTutor™ system consists of a leg brace and dedicated rehabilitation software with exercises that are designed in the form of challenging games suitable for a wide variety of neurological and orthopedic injury and diseases.
+- The MediTouch LegTutor™ system consists of a leg brace and dedicated rehabilitation software with exercises designed as challenging games suitable for a wide variety of neurological and orthopedic injuries and disorders.

 - The RT600 upright FES elliptical sends electrical currents to a patient's arms or legs, signaling limbs to contract and perform a maneuver that would otherwise be impossible, such as pedaling a bike.